-The Chapel/Contemplation Room
+The Chapel/Meditation Area

-The chapel/contemplation room has been designed to offer peace and serenity to all denominations.
-Several windows overlook the contemplation garden, providing a tranquil setting for meditation and reflection.
+The chapel/meditation area has been designed to offer peace and serenity to all denominations.
+Several windows overlook the courtyard Healing Garden, providing a tranquil setting for contemplation.
+There is also a quiet area within the chapel that features a stained glass window that captures the themes of water, nature and gardens that are so evident in the Kaplan House.